Anatoly1010/Atomize/atomize/documentation/power_supply_functions.md

 or one string ('channel string'); Output: float (in A).
 Example: power_supply_current('CH2', '100 mA') sets the current of the second channel to 100 mA.
 ```
 The function queries (if called with one argument) or sets (if called with two arguments) the current of one of the channels of the power supply.
-If there is a second argument this will be set as a new current.
+If there is a second argument it will be set as a new current.
 If there is no second argument the current for specified the channel is returned in Ampers.<br/>
 This function is only supported by Rigol DP800 Series.
 ### power_supply_overvoltage(*voltage)
 ```python3